jaimervq/all_nodes/README.md

 * The `OUTPUTS_DICT` dictionary, if the node needs outputs

 Other considerations:
-* The `import` statements are kept inside the run method, so no ImportError is met when editing DCC-specific nodes outside the DCC they are meant for.
+* The `import` statements are kept inside the run method, so no ImportError is met when editing nodes outside the software they are meant for.

 ## Defining a context
 ![](docs/context.png)